hayes/altr/README.md

 Returns a function that expects a JavaScript object that is used as template context.
 If this new value changes the resulting template, `filter` will be called with the new value.
-The `all` flag determines whether the call to `filter` happens immediately, or when the next animation frame becomes available.

 ### `instance.update(data)`
 Update the template with `data`.